ksysoev/p5-Async-Stream/README.md

 operation.

     $stream->transform(sub {
         $return_cb = shift;
         $return_cb->($_ * 2)
       })->to_arrayref(sub {print @{$_[0]}});

 ## append(@list\_streams)

-The method appends several streams to tail of current stream.
+The method appends one or several streams to tail of current stream.

     $stream->append($stream1)->to_arrayref(sub {print @{$_[0]}});